 He told me about how boring retirement was.
-He could not stay home, he was going crazy.
+Also, he could not stay home, he was going crazy.
 He wanted to work, he loved to work, he missed it.

 My haircut was complete.
 I was very happy with the work he did.
-Throughout the session Tony was extremely enthusiastic.
-But I was much more touched by Tony’s work ethic.
+Throughout the session, Tony was extremely enthusiastic.
+But I was much more touched by Tony’s perspective on the value of work.
 That day my perception of work completely changed.
-I learnt the value of working.
+I learned the value of working.

-In today’s society, we are brain-washed with the retirement nonsense everyday.
+In today’s society, we are brain-washed with retirement nonsense every day.
 Financial Brokerages & Insurance companies are always selling you the retirement dream

 Now, we know that the system propagated by Insurance companies does not work.
 You do not necessarily benefit from stopping to work after a certain age.

 Who came up with Age 65 anyway?
 It was a clever scheme initiated by Chancellor Bismarck of Germany in the 19th Century.
 Read more about that here.

 Meeting Tony has changed my perspective.
 I do not want to stop working.